priyamturing/agent_harness/packages/mcp_benchmark_sdk/ARCHITECTURE.md

 - **Task**: User-facing task definition with:
   - `prompt`: The task instruction
   - `mcps`: List of MCP configurations
-  - `verifiers`: List of verification checks
   - `max_steps`: Maximum agent turns
   - `metadata`: Additional context
   - `database_id`: Isolated database instance
+  - Note: Verifiers are no longer part of Task - they are managed separately by orchestrators (e.g., CLI)

 - **Result**: Task execution outcome with:
-  - Success/failure status
+  - Success/failure status (from agent execution)
   - Final message history
-  - Verifier results
+  - Verifier results (can be enriched post-execution by orchestrators)
   - Metadata

 - **Scenario**: Advanced task with multiple prompts for conversation mode